+To get an accurate measurement, you'll need a flexible measuring tape and someone who can help you.
 If you've got a big bust, it can be hard to find a dress that will fit you properly.
 But you don't have to resign yourself to only shopping for A line dresses or give up your dream of wearing something fitted and sexy.
 Transforming yourself from flat-chested to busty is easier than you might think—all you need is a measuring tape!
 The first step is to take your chest measurement.

 Wrap the tape measure around the fullest part of your chest (across the middle of your chest) with your arms relaxed at your sides.
 Be sure not to pull the tape too tightly—it should be firm but comfortable—as this will give you an inaccurate measurement.
 Also make sure that the tape hangs straight down, not dipping in or out at any point during the measurement.
 Once you have this number, you can use it to see what size dress will fit you best!